 Welded items may not be heat treated upon special approval by the Register.

-3.1.10 Use of higher strength materials for manufacture of structures and components of cargo handling gear may be permitted upon agreement with Register provided the Rules requirements for the steels are met.
+3.1.8 Use of higher strength materials for manufacture of structures and components of cargo handling gear may be permitted, provided the Rules requirements for the steels are met.

 3.2 WELDING